Exercises

 Step-by-step instructions

-- 4Hold the stretch for 90 seconds, then release gradually and notice how spine feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how spine feels before repeating or switching sides.

 Voiceover